arquitechthor/arquitechthor/README.md

 - 🥈 Java with Spring Boot.
 - 🥉 AWS (Amazon Web Services).

+The most recent repository names have the following structure:
+<name>-<service>-<role>
+where:
+- name: is the name of the project.
+- service: is the service or function that the code fulfills within the project.
+This is used for service or microservices projects.
+- role: can be bk for backend or fk for frontend.

 I'm working on [MAP](https://arquitechthor.github.io/map/) a Microservices Architecture Project.

 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/guzman6001/).